-Note. - Requirements concerning the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity of meteorological information to be supplied to aeronautical users are given in Chapters 3, 4, 6, 7, 8, 9 and 10 of this CAD and Appendices 2, 3, 5, 6, 7, 8 and 9 and the relevant regional air navigation plans.
-Guidance concerning the accuracy of measurement and observation, and accuracy of forecasts is given in Attachments A and B, respectively.
+Note. - Requirements concerning the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity of meteorological information to be supplied to aeronautical users are given in Chapters 3, 4, 6, 7, 8, 9 and 10 of this CAD and Appendices 2, 3, 5, 6, 7, 8 and 9 of Annex 3 and the relevant regional air navigation plans.
+Guidance concerning the accuracy of measurement and observation, and accuracy of forecasts is given in Attachments A and B of Annex 3, respectively.